100 Notable alumni of

 -

-Juan Francisco de la Bodega y Quadra was a Spanish Criollo naval officer operating in the Americas.
+Frigate Captain Juan Francisco de la Bodega y Quadra was a Spanish Navy officer.
 Assigned to the Pacific coast Spanish Naval Department base at San Blas, in Viceroyalty of New Spain (present-day Mexico), he explored the Northwest Coast of North America as far north as present day Alaska.
 Bodega Bay in California is named for him.
+Bodega joined the Spanish Naval Academy in Cádiz at 19, and four years later, in 1767 was commissioned as an officer of the rank of frigate ensign (alférez de fragata).
+In 1773 he was promoted to ship-of-the-line ensign (alférez de navío), and in 1774 to ship-of-the-line lieutenant (teniente de navío).

 -